default-output-block.skip-main

 Ko te aunga rā o te moe ki a koe, e Tā, ko te aunga rā o te moe ki a koe.

-Earlier this evening, Jeremy Tātere McLeod urged the motu to respect the privacy of the whānau until they were prepared to announce his passing.
+Earlier this evening, Jeremy Tātere McLeod urged the motu to respect the privacy of the whānau until they were prepared to announce his death.

 “E te motu - whakaarongia te whānau pani.
 He kupu tēnei nā te whānau tonu."

-Born in February 1925, Tā Bom lied about his age multiple times in order to join the New Zealand Army and deploy with the Māori Battalion to Africa and Italy.
+Born in February 1925, Tā Bom lied about his age several times so he could join the New Zealand Army and deploy with the Māori Battalion to Africa and Italy.

 Tā Robert 'Bom' Gillies at the 80th commemorations for the Battle of Monte Cassino, held in Italy.
 Image: Aukaha News